 (2) A Resource Entity, TO, or QSE is not required to comply with a VSS Dispatch Instruction or Voltage Set Point instruction if compliance with such an instruction is impossible due to either a Force Majeure Event or one or more of the conditions described in paragraphs (1) and (2) of Protocol Section 6.5.7.9, Compliance with Dispatch Instruction.
 In the event compliance with an instruction is precluded under this paragraph:

-(a) An affected Resource Entity shall, as soon as practicable, notify its QSE, and the Resource Entity or its QSE shall, as soon as practicable, notify the Entity issuing the instruction; and
+(a) An affected Resource Entity shall, as soon as practicable, notify its QSE, and the Resource Entity or its QSE shall, as soon as practicable, but not longer than 10 minutes from receipt of the instruction by the Resource Entity, notify the Entity issuing the instruction; and

-(b) An affected TO shall, as soon as practicable, notify ERCOT.
+(b) An affected TO shall, as soon as practicable, but not longer than 10 minutes from notification from the Resource Entity or its QSE, notify ERCOT.

 (3) The required VSS response times for Generation Resources are: